Telephantasm: Overview

 The album was released in September 2010 on A&M Records following the band's reunion earlier that year.
-The career-spanning retrospective album includes an unreleased track, "Black Rain", taken from the Badmotorfinger recording sessions.
-In late August 2010, "Black Rain" reached No. 44 on the Canadian Hot 100 and No. 96 on the U.S. Billboard Hot 100.
-"Black Rain" peaked at No. 14 on the Billboard Rock Songs chart.
+The career-spanning retrospective compilation includes an unreleased track, "Black Rain", taken from the Badmotorfinger recording sessions.
+In late August 2010, "Black Rain" reached No. 44 on the Canadian Hot 100 and No. 96 on the US Billboard Hot 100.
+The song also peaked at No. 14 on the Billboard Rock Songs chart.

 Kim Thayil explained the title Telephantasm as "an illusion at a distance, or a ghost from afar.
 Which I think would be an appropriate reference to what we have here — a retrospective of a band that had been inactive for thirteen years."
-He added that the album emerged from a project to do a "B-Sides" compilation following the 1997 greatest hits album A-Sides, but the band decided to include some more known songs because "we need to re-establish ourselves with the rock and roll audience out there, the younger audience".
+He added that the album emerged from a project to create a "B-sides" compilation following the 1997 greatest hits album A-Sides, but the band decided to include some better-known songs because "we need to re-establish ourselves with the rock and roll audience out there, the younger audience".

-The 1-CD version of the album is featured in the music video game Guitar Hero: Warriors of Rock, with "Black Rain" available on the disc, and the remaining eleven tracks available as downloadable content alongside release of the game.
+The single-CD version of the album is featured in the music video game Guitar Hero: Warriors of Rock, with "Black Rain" available on the disc and the remaining eleven tracks available as downloadable content alongside the release of the game.

-The 2-CD/DVD limited edition package includes a booklet containing a biography of Soundgarden written by Jeff Gilbert, a message from Kim Thayil and content credits.
+The two-CD/DVD limited edition package includes a booklet containing a biography of Soundgarden written by Jeff Gilbert, a message from Thayil, and content credits.

-The album features artwork by Josh Graham, who handles the visual arts for Neurosis, as well as artwork for other artists.
+The album features artwork by Josh Graham, who handles the visual arts for Neurosis as well as artwork for other musical artists.